 Some of our study abroad partner universities teach in English while others are in their native language.
 Some are business schools while others are liberal arts schools.
 Some allow SLU enrollment and SLU tuition (with some financial aid applicable).
 Credits may transfer to SLU for a “C” grade or higher.
 Some programs are a year while others are for a semester or shorter length.

 Short stay programs are held during the spring semester and are intensive courses that explore the culture, economy, legal, political and business environments of an emerging market.
-The courses consist of:
+These three-credit courses consist of:

 Panama City, Panama